When: July 17, 2018

-Even though the showcase of the MLB All-Star break is the All-Star Game itself, you could argue for the Home Run Derby being the most illustrious event of the few off days.
-The ratings for the Home Run Derby are always off the charts, and this year won't be an exception.
+Even though the showcase of the MLB All-Star break is the All-Star Game itself, you could argue for the Home Run Derby being the most illustrious event of the few off days and baseball betting fans expect, this year won't be an exception.

 Whereas in years past, many of the top sluggers have decided to sit out the Home Run Derby, this year, several of the big boys are going to be on display.